Sarletor/jenkins-net-core/readme.md

   sudo systemctl start kestrel-starter.com.service
   ```

-8. For automated build you need to create webhook in your bitbucket repository on (localhost:8080/bitbucket-hook/)
+8. For automated build you need to create webhook in your bitbucket repository with URL: localhost:8080/bitbucket-hook/